A Week In Banff National Park

 Your Itinerary to an Unforgettable Week in the Canadian Rockies this Spring

 How long should you spend in Banff?
 What’s the right amount of time to plan for?
 These are tough questions to answer.
-We’re afraid our bias will show if we say something like forever, so we’ve sat down and really thought about the best way to help you have a magical trip and created itineraries for 3 days & a week in Banff National Park.
+We’re afraid our bias will show if we say something like forever, so we’ve created the perfect itineraries for 3 days & a week in Banff National Park.
 Let’s get down to business – here’s how to spend a week in Canada’s playground – the Canadian Rockies this spring.

 Located in the Canadian Rockies and the province of Alberta, Banff National Park covers around 6 641km² of land.
 Filled with snow-covered peaks in every direction you look in, diverse wildlife, rushing rivers, and so much more, Banff National Park is a spectacular place to spend some vacation time!
 Below we’ve listed some things you should know ahead of your itinerary: